Supersport World Championship: Technical regulations

-As of 2022, the homologated motorcycles were Ducati Panigale V2, Honda CBR600RR, Kawasaki ZX-6R, MV Agusta F3 800, Suzuki GSX-R750, Triumph Street Triple 765RS and Yamaha YZF-R6; formerly homologated motorcycles include Bimota YB9, Ducati 748, Ducati 749, Honda CBR600F, MV Agusta F3 675, Triumph Daytona 600, Triumph Daytona 675, and Yamaha YZF600R.

 Supersport regulations are much tighter than in Superbikes.
 The chassis of a supersport machine must remain largely as standard, while engine tuning is possible but tightly regulated.
 For instance, the displacement capacity, bore and stroke must remain at the homologated size.
 Modifying the bore and stroke to reach class limits is not allowed.
 As in World Superbike, a control tyre is used.
 From 2020 onwards, the tyres no longer have to be road legal and therefore slicks are allowed.

+The 2022 season unveiled the "Next Generation" motorcycles and regulations which allowed motorcycles from "gaps in the market" between the traditional supersport configuration of 600cc inline 4 cylinders and superbikes.

+The Next Generation regulations bought in headline rules of hard minimum weight, combined bike and rider weight, and maximum RPM limit.
+Due to these changes allowing a much more varied field, there is a big focus on balancing factors to bring fair competition.
+This includes concession parts, torque limited map with RPM limit, minimum weight, air restrictor, and modifications, all of which could be changed during the season based on balancing calculations and concession points.

+To be eligible, a motorcycle must satisfy FIM's homologation requirements and have a four-stroke engine in one of the following configurations:

+As of 2025, the specifically homologated machines with weight limits are:

+(Bold indicates a 2025 addition from the 2023 list.)

+Formerly homologated motorcycles include Bimota YB9, Ducati 748, Ducati 749, Honda CBR600F, MV Agusta F3 675, Triumph Daytona 600, Triumph Daytona 675, and Yamaha YZF600R.

 Sporting regulations

 A Supersport World Championship race takes place at almost every Superbike World Championship round.
 Starting positions are decided by the riders' fastest laps from two 45-minute qualifying sessions.
 Each race is approximately 100 km long.
 Typically, the race takes place between the two Superbike races.

 The points system is the same for the riders' championship and the manufacturers' championship, but only the highest-finishing motorcycle by a particular manufacturer is awarded the points for the latter championship.